Peoria Park

 You could receive a $3,000 fine.

 The PPCA will provide information to all new residents regarding the potential for a City tree in their yard in the Welcome Packs.
-An inventory of City Ttrees is on file with the PPCA secretary.
+An inventory of City Trees is on file with the PPCA secretary.
 Call Jane Deacon at (303) 337-4950 to see if you have a City Tree on your property.

 Aurora contact information: